micmarsh/macros/README.md

 # macros

-Some clojure macros, so just just "defntest"
+Some clojure macros, so far just "defntest"

 ## Usage